-- A. Receiving a grade of (F) or below 70% in a remediated course, system, module, or failing a clinical rotation for the School of Podiatric Medicine - B. A student fails any additional course after being permitted to repeat an academic year. - C. Receiving a grade of (F) in two clinical rotations - D. Receive two failures in one semester of an academic year. - E. Unsatisfactory professional or personal behavior in any of the following areas: - 1.
+- A. Receiving a grade of Failure (F) or below 70% in a remediated course, system, module, or failing a clinical rotation for the School of Podiatric Medicine - B. Receiving a grade of Failure (F) in any additional course after being permitted to repeat an academic year. - C. Receiving a grade of Failure (F) in two clinical rotations - D. Receiving two failures in one semester of an academic year. - E. Unsatisfactory professional or personal behavior in any of the following areas: - 1.
 Attendance; - 2.
 Cooperation with instructors; - 3.
 Interaction with fellow students, associates, LECOM or clinical site personnel; - 4.
 Approach to and interaction with patients; or - 5.
-Personal appearance is not in compliance with the LECOM dress code. - I. Failure to demonstrate continued academic and professional growth and achievement. - J. A student who does not pass Part 1 of the APMLE National Board Exam after the fourth scheduled administration will be subject to dismissal. - K. Conviction of a felony or a crime involving moral turpitude.
+Personal appearance not in compliance with the LECOM dress code. - F. Failure to demonstrate continued academic and professional growth and achievement.

+- G. A student who does not pass Part I of the APMLE National Board Exam after the fourth scheduled administration will be subject to dismissal. - H. Conviction of a felony or a crime involving moral turpitude.